Archangel Gabriel of Nedvědice: Description and classification

 A full statue made of linden wood, 80 cm high, designed to be viewed from all sides, with remnants of the original blue polychromy and gilding.
 The front part of the base is damaged, both forearms and the wings of the angel are missing.
 Restored by František Kotrba (1947) and Bohuslav Slánský (1956).

 The figure of the standing angel turns helically and tilts his head to the left, towards the presumed kneeling or sitting statue of Mary.
 The statue has a finely sculpted face with long curly hair held in a curled band above the forehead.
 The plume, which is draped over his left arm, is accompanied by a hood with a tassel on his back.
 The drapery is dominated by deeply carved negative shapes, creating contrasts of light and shadow.
 The lower garment is undercut below the chest, with a low standing collar and a stole crossed over the breast.
 The forward-facing left hand, which is now missing, had a well-modelled palm and fingers.
-The overall concept of the sculpture developed in width and its greater stenderness and picturesqueness is characteristic of the late Gothic period around 1500.
+The overall concept of the sculpture developed in width and its greater slenderness and picturesqueness is characteristic of the late Gothic period around 1500.
 The method of opening the mass and the type of face bear features of the influence of Gerhaert van Leyden, which was probably transmitted to Bohemia by Passau.

 The Archangel Gabriel was part of the Annunciation scene.
 The statue of the Virgin Mary, which is in the collection of the National Gallery in Prague, may have come from the same workshop, but it is impossible to determine whether it formed the counterpart of the angel statue.
 One of the carvers who participated in the making of the Kefermarkt altarpiece is considered to be the author.
 He is referred to in the literature as the Meister des Schongauer Altärchens and has been hypothetically identified with Diebold Böser, active around 1500 in Passau.